-Adjuster Licensees (Adjusters) must obtain a minimum of eight (8) credits of CE each Licence Period.
+Level 1, Level 2, and Level 3 Adjusters must obtain a minimum of eight (8) credits of CE each Licence Period.
 To obtain CE credits, Licensees must complete education as detailed in this program by May 31 of each year.
 Only eligible education as outlined in this document is eligible to be claimed as CE credit.

-3.1 Eligible CE Credit
+3.1 Eligible CE credit

 Each hour of eligible education time is equivalent to one CE credit.

 For education time to be eligible for CE credit, the education is required to:

 - Be completed after the Licensee has become licensed by the Insurance Council.
-Courses taken before licensure or to become licensed do not count as CE; - Be structured with clear learning objectives; - Be focused on eligible technical content (see section 5.0); - Be provable (e.g., proof of attendance or course completion); - Be relevant to their Insurance Council of British Columbia licensed activities and contribute to their competence as a Licensee; and, - Be physically or virtually attended by the Licensee (although Licensees may be supported by artificially intelligent programs or virtual learning assistants, the Licensee's attendance cannot be substituted by such resources).
+Courses taken before licensure or to become licensed do not count as CE; - Be structured with clear learning objectives; - Be focused on eligible technical content (see section 5.0); - Be provable (see section 6.0); - Be relevant to their Insurance Council of British Columbia licensed activities and contribute to their competence as a Licensee; and, - Be physically or virtually attended by the Licensee (although Licensees may be supported by artificial intelligence programs or virtual learning assistants, the Licensee's attendance cannot be substituted by such resources).